There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-Yes, the hike to Cunningham Cabin is actually more of a stroll.
+The Cunningham Cabin trail is actually more of a stroll than a hike.
 The only way I would call it a hike is if you had to park in the lot closer to the road than the one by the cabin.
-Even then, it’s paved road and more of a stroll.
+Even then, it’s a paved road and very flat.
 Either way, whatever you call it, it’s nice and worth it if you have a spare 45 minutes.

 The cabin was built in 1888 and is one of the few remaining in that style today.
 It’s in Grand Teton National Park and has a wonderful view of the Tetons.
 This is an easy walk to squeeze in between longer hikes on the lakes.